Our reviews tend to be pretty detailed. If you’re in a rush, you can use the links below to jump to the exact section you want.

 If you decide you don’t like the mattress for any reason during that time period, just contact customer service and they will arrange for someone to pick up the mattress from your home free of charge.
 The entire return and refund process shouldn’t take longer than one or two weeks.

 One last thing.
 I know this matters to some people.
-From what we can discern, Nectar mattresses are manufactured overseas, but the company does operate inspection facilities located in the United States and the foams are CertiPUR-US certified.
+From what we can discern, Nectar mattresses are manufactured overseas, but the company does operate inspection facilities located in the United States.
+Also, it’s worth noting that the foams used in the mattress are CertiPUR-US certified, meaning they are free from harmful chemicals like ozone depleters, mercury and lead.

-One of the most attractive things about the Nectar mattress is its price tag.
-It’s an extremely affordable mattress.
-It’s about $150-$250 cheaper (after discount) than what seems to be the industry average.
+Perhaps the best thing about the Nectar mattress is its price tag.
+It’s an extremely affordable memory foam bed.
+After discount, it’s about $150-$250 cheaper than what seems to be the industry average.
+Here’s how pricing breaks down by size.

-Plus, what’s nice about Nectar is that they are almost always running some sort of discount code, promo code, or sale to make the mattress even cheaper.
-In fact, they also usually throw in two free pillows when you purchase a bed.
-Check the company’s website to see what they’re currently offering.
+Keep in mind, the numbers above are just for MSRP purposes.
+That’s not actually what you’ll pay.
+Nectar almost always offers some sort of coupon code, promo code, or discount to make the mattress even cheaper.
+Typically, you can expect to receive a $100-$125 discount on your purchase.
+In fact, they also usually throw in two free pillows when you buy a new bed as well.
+Check the company’s website to see what promotion they’re currently offering.

-As you progress through this review, it’s important to understand how much your weight matters when mattress shopping.
-No two people are the same and thus will have various opinions on how any particular mattress feels.
+As you progress through this review, it’s important to understand why your weight matters when mattress shopping.
+In short, no two people are the same and thus will have differing opinions on how particular mattresses feel.
 In our reviews, we write through the lens of an average sized person (150-250 lb), but things change slightly for people who fall outside that range.

 For example, in general, heavy people (250+ lb) will feel like most mattresses are softer than what most other people think.
 This is because big folks place more pressure on a bed and will sink into the bed’s top layers more than the average person.
 On the other hand, lighter people (150 lb or less) will generally feel like most mattresses are a bit firmer than the average sized sleeper.
 Lighter people don’t place much stress on a bed, so they’ll sleep more on top of the mattress rather than sort of sinking into it.

-The Nectar mattress is an all-foam bed that totals 11″ thick and is comprised of four layers.
+The Nectar mattress is an all-foam bed that is comprised of four layers and totals 11″ thick.
 It starts with a thick base layer of support foam.
-As the name implies, this serves as the foundation of the bed.
+As the name implies, this layer serves as the foundation for the bed.
 Next is a layer of what the company calls its “Adaptive Hi Core Memory Foam.”

 Wrapping the four layers of foam is a removable, tencel blend cover.
 It’s soft, comfortable, and sort of has a square design, which we think gives the mattress a premium look.
 Although the cover is technically removable, it’s recommended you do not remove it and machine wash it.
 Instead, if you happen to spill something on it or you have an accident (red wine, anyone?), you should just spot clean it with water and a dab of mild detergent.